dafny-lang/dafny/docs/DafnyRef/Types.md

 function `as real` from `int` to `real`, as described in [Section 20.10](#sec-as-expression).

-TODO: Need syntax for real literals with exponents

 ## 7.3.
 Bit-vector Types {#sec-bit-vector-types}
 ````grammar
 BitVectorType_ = bvToken